kjothen/queenswood/readme.md

 # mono
-This monolithic repo represents a working prototype in clojure of a multi-purpose platform.
+This monolithic repository represents a working prototype in clojure of a multi-purpose platform.
 This project uses the polylith framework (see documentation links below).

 ## Getting started
 * See [Justfile](./Justfile) for a list of useful commands